adshares/adshares-docs/protocol/authentication/index.rst

 The :ref:`Adshares Blockchain <protocol-definitions-blockchain>` is the backbone of the whole ecosystem.

 Thus, the first step is to set up an :ref:`ADS Account <protocol-definitions-account>` on the :ref:`Adshares Blockchain <protocol-definitions-blockchain>`.
-This account will be used for handling incoming and outgoing :ref:`Payments <protocol-payments>`, and sending :ref:`Broadcasts <protocol-synchronization-broadcasting>`.
+This account will be used for handling incoming and outgoing :ref:`Payments <protocol-payments>`, and sending :ref:`Broadcasts <protocol-synchronization-sendbroadcast>`.

 The account can be created by the node operator, but more convenient way is :ref:`ADS Wallet <protocol-definitions-wallet>` browser plugin.
 Detailed instruction can be found on `Setup guide <https://adshares.net/wallet#wallet-installation-steps>`_ or